 Full-time employees with at least ten (10) years of continuous full-time service and who retire from the Y will be granted a lifetime membership and will retain their membership on the same basis as during their employment.
-Part-time employees with twenty or more years (20+) of continuous service and who retire from the Y will be granted a lifetime membership and will retain their membership on the same basis as during their employment.
-In all other circumstances, when employees leave the employment of the Y, they begin paying regular rates for membership and programs.
+Part-time employees with twenty or more years (20+) of continuous service and who retire from the Y will be granted a lifetime membership and will retain their membership on the same basis as during their employees leave the employment of the Y, they begin paying regular rates for membership and programs.

-Policy Number 808: Retirement Benefits
+Policy Number 708: Retirement Benefits

-The YMCA Retirement Fund was incorporated in New York in 1921 and is a 501(c)(3) notfor-profit corporation, organized and operated for the purpose of providing retirement and other benefits for employees of participating Ys throughout the United States.
+The YMCA Retirement Fund was incorporated in New York in 1921 and is a 501(c)(3) not- forprofit corporation, organized and operated for the purpose of providing retirement and other benefits for employees of participating Y's throughout the United States.